antondc/rust-book/readme.md

 # Rust Book - Exercises and examples

-Exercises and examples on the [https://doc.rust-lang.org/book](Rust Book):
+Exercises and examples on the [Rust Book](https://doc.rust-lang.org/book):

 ## Run